trungleduc/ipyflex/docs/source/usage.rst

     dashboard = FlexLayout(widgets,
         template = 'saved.json',
         style = {'height': '50vh', 'borderTop': '5px'},
+        header= True,
         editable = False)

 - *template*: the path to save template file, this file can be generated from the dashboard interface.
 - *style*: CSS styles to be passed to the root element of the dashboard, it accepts any CSS rules but the keys need to be in *camelCase* format.
+- *header*: set to `True` to activate the default header, pass a dictionary to create a configurable header.
 - *editable*: flag to enable or disable the editable mode.
-In non-editable mode, the toolbar with the *Save template* button is removed, tabs can not be removed, dragged, or renamed.
+In non-editable mode, the *Save template* button in the header is removed, tabs can not be removed, dragged, or renamed.

 --------------------------------------
 Create widgets from factory functions